A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conclusions

-The uncertainties which principally affect conduction loss are associated with the related plasma microphysics and the degree to which the transport is nonlocal.
-To assess the impact of uncertainties in the microphysics we have undertaken scaling factor studies in which the tabulated models are scaled both uniformly, i.e.\;a blanket approach, and with a more realistic method using the WDM parameter \cite{Murillo_PhysRevE_2010} to target regions of density-temperature space with larger theoretical uncertainty.
-The reference case was produced using an idealized model that was rigorously converged on the basis of root-mean-square differences between time-dependent profiles of burn-weighted average (BWA) plasma parameters from successively higher resolution simulations.
-Simple metrics which capture the dynamics of the initial stages of the cavity collapse and the energetics of the fusion fuel over the time of neutron emission were defined, from which direct comparison can be made between different simulations and the reference case.
+Three simple metrics which capture the dynamics of the initial stages of the cavity collapse and the energetics of the fusion fuel over the time of neutron emission were defined, from which direct comparison can be made between different simulations and the reference case.
 Uniform application of the scaling factors showed that electron conduction in the fuel during the compression phase most strongly affects the target performance.
 With the more realistic targeted approach we found very little influence on any of the metrics.
 This is due to the fact that it is the properties of the fuel that determine its energetics in the compression phase, which remains strongly ideal, and therefore minimally uncertain, throughout the simulations.
-We found that the role of the nonideal states expected to be produced in the plastic coverslip and gold anvil is minimised due to the numerical treatment of the heat flux at material interfaces.
+We found that the role of the nonideal states expected to be produced in the plastic coverslip and gold anvil is minimised due to the numerical treatment of the heat flux at material interfaces (arithmetic averaging of transport coefficients on cell faces).